mvilain/dotfiles/README.md

 ## open-vmware-tools

 Many OS' support this package as pre-installed rather than the VMware Tools.
-CentOS 7 does.
-CentOS 8.1 **does not** and you must uninstall the open-vm-tools package and install the VMware tools.
+CentOS 7 does but CentOS 8.1 **does not**.
+You must uninstall the open-vm-tools package and install the VMware tools.

-On centos8.1, you must remove the open-vm-tools and install VMware's tools:
+On CentOS 8.1, you must remove the open-vm-tools and install VMware's tools:

     dnf remove -y open-vm-tools open-vm-tools-desktop
-    dnf install -y tar
+    dnf install -y tar perl
+    mkdir /mnt/hgfs

+Then install the VMware Tools from the client's GUI.

 https://linuxconfig.org/how-to-install-vmware-tools-on-rhel-8-centos-8

-This is **fixed in CentOS 8.2.**

-To mount a mount point defined in the VMware shared folder definitions, in /etc/fstab use

-    .host:/<mount>  /mnt/hgfs fuse.vmhgfs-fuse allow_other,defaults 0 0

-or use
+In CentOS 8.2, open-vm-tools is already installed and running correctly if you select the minimal install with the basic CentOS packages.

+To mount all the shared folders configured with the VM, type the following as root:

-    mount -t fuse.vmhgfs-fuse .host:/<mount> /mnt/hgfs -o allow_other
+    mount -t fuse.vmhgfs-fuse .host:/ /mnt/hgfs -o allow_other

+To ensure the /mnt/hgfs mount points at boot, insert the following into /etc/fstab:

+    .host:/ /mnt/hgfs fuse.vmhgfs-fuse allow_other,defaults 0 0

 https://unix.stackexchange.com/questions/310458/vmhgfs-fuse-permission-denied-issue